An HR Glossary for HR Terms

 What Is a Protected Class?

-A protected class is a group of individuals who are legally protected by Title VII of the Civil Rights Act of 1964 from employment discrimination based on:
+A protected class is a group of individuals living in the US who are legally protected by Title VII of the Civil Rights Act of 1964 from employment discrimination based on:

 - National origin